Accessibility Toolbar

 Allsorts Youth Project is a Sussex based charity that listens to, supports and connects children and young people (5-25) who are LGBT+ or exploring their sexual orientation and/or gender identity.
 We provide the following services:

-• LGBT+ Youth Services (youth groups, activities and excursions, and one-to-one support)
+• Youth Service (youth groups, activities and excursions, and one-to-one support)

-• LGBT+ Family Services (peer support groups, activities and one-to-one support)
+• Parents & Carers Service (peer support groups, activities and one-to-one support)

-• LGBT+ Training Services (for educational settings, professionals working with young people, organisations and businesses)
+• Training Service (for educational settings, professionals working with young people, organisations and businesses)

 How long has Allsorts been running?